v7.0.8

 The pull request should target the base repository rails/rails and the branch main.
 The head repository will be your work (your-user-name/rails), and the branch will be whatever name you gave your branch.
 Click "create pull request" when you're ready.

 Ensure the changesets you introduced are included.
 Fill in some details about your potential patch, using the pull request template provided.
 When finished, click "Create pull request".
-The Rails core team will be notified about your submission.

-5.17 Get some Feedback
+5.17 Get Some Feedback

 Most pull requests will go through a few iterations before they get merged.
 Different contributors will sometimes have different opinions, and often patches will need to be revised before they can get merged.